adamsilver/fdpb/07-a-filter-form.md

 # A Filter Form

+- Introduction
+- When To Apply Filters
+	- Interactive Filters
+	- Batch Filters
+- Feedback
+- Links Versus Forms
+- Feedback
+- Material Dishonesty
+- AJAX
+- ARIA Landmarks
+- Adaptive Design
+- Filter Overload
+- Summary

 In the introduction to “A Search Form”, you'll recall the type of conversation I used to have with Mum.
 Sometimes I would ask “Where's my black top?”.
 But this was so vague that Mum would respond with questions like “Is it a football or tennis top?”.
 This question is a filter on a large set of results.

-On the web, a filter widget, sometimes referred to as facet navigation or guided navigation, lets users refine a large set of search results.
+On the web, filters, sometimes referred to as facet navigation or guided navigation, let users refine a large set of search results.
 Were filters straightforward, I could have folded this pattern into the last one, but there are a number of challenges and concerns to address: the type of element to use; keeping to conventions; potential AJAX enhancements; how to make it work just as well on small screens as it does on large ones.
 All of these things need to be taken into account.

 First of all, though, it needs to be said that if you don't need a filter, don't include one.
-They're only useful if a search returns a large amount of relevant items to wade through.
-In the case of Google, for example, most people aren't really willing to click through beyond the first or second page.
+They're only useful if searching returns a large amount of relevant items to wade through.
+In the case of Google, for example, most people aren't willing to click through beyond the first or second page.

 On the web, a search can yield thousands, or even millions of results depending on the content available.
 But, as humans, we can't juggle more than approximately seven things at one time[^1], so being able to narrow them down is crucial.
 The ability to filter not only offers an additional dimension of control, but it does so in a way that matches each user's own mental model.
 In “Designing for Faceted Search”[^2], Stephanie Lemieux says:

 > Think of a cookbook: authors have to organize the recipes in one way only - by course or by main ingredient - and users have to work with whatever choice of organizing principle that has been made, regardless of how that fits their particular style of searching.
 An online recipe site using faceted search can allow users to decide how they’d like to navigate to a specific recipe [by course type, cuisine or cooking method, for example].

 While filters often look similar on many sites, their behaviours vary widely.
-What interface components should be used, when to apply the filtering, how should it work responsively, how to inform users of the updated results: all of this needs to be taken into account.
+What interface components should be used, when to apply the filtering, how to inform users of the updated results: it all needs consideration.

 ## When To Apply Filters

-Talk about batch vs immediate filters and how that relates to links, forms and ajax.
+There are two ways to let users filter: selecting multiple filters at once (batch filters), or just one at a time (interactive filters).

+Think about how you might order your lunch at a restaurant.
+Say you want to order 2 dishes, but as soon as you say the first one, the waiter walks away to tell the chef to start cooking the dish (interactive).
+Fortunately, waiters don't do this: they give you time to give the entire order before walking away, even though it might slightly delay the delivery of the first dish.

+On the other hand, a waiter might first take your drinks order, to give you more time to decide on the mains.
+A good waiter knows to adapt to the needs of the customer.

+Both batch filters and interactive filters have pros and cons.
+And the type of filter you decide to use should be based on the type of data you're dealing with, the user needs, speed of the site and as we'll find out, the size of the screen.
+It also impacts the way the interface is designed.

+### Interactive Filters

+If users don't know exactly what they want, then they'll want to know about the options available to them.
+These users normally benefit from interactive filters: as soon as they choose a filter, the results are displayed with the new applicable filters.

+For example, once they choose “starters”, new filters such as Cold and Hot will be shown.
+This helps the user avoid seeing zero-search results.

+The disadvantage is that each time a filter is clicked, a request has to be made and the page has to be refreshed.
+Also, keyboard users will have to tab back to the filter section.
+If the user is likely to need many filters, this merry-go-round isn't ideal.

+However, with that said, generally speaking, the page refresh isn't a problem if you employ light-weight, well-optimised, single-focused pages.
+And we can help keyboard users get back to the filter by using a landmark.

+#### Using Links

+Do I discuss links here?

+#### ARIA Landmarks

+Stuff here about ARIA landmarks (check previous chapters)

+### Batch Filters

+Users who already know what they're looking for will benefit from batch filtering.
+For example, say they want a black, slimline wallet.
+Once they get to the wallets category they'll filter based on colour and size.

+The downside is that there's a risk that the combination of filters could lead to zero-results — something that interactive filters don't suffer from.

+The advantage of this approach is that it's faster, as users make just one request before seeing the results.

 ## Links Versus Forms